800-835-0919

 Used in jewelry by ancient civilizations, amazonite is still a popular choice today, lending an organic beauty to our necklaces, bracelets and earrings.

-Most of the pale amazonite used in jewelry designs comes from the United States, while deeper teal stones with grey and white inclusions hail from Russia.
+Most of the pale amazonite used in jewelry designs comes from the United States, while deeper teal stones with gray and white inclusions hail from Russia.
 Amazonite can also be found in Brazil, Madagascar, Kenya and Zimbabwe.

 Amazonite is on the softer side (5-6 on the Mohs scale), so care should be taken to keep your amazonite jewelry away from hard objects that might scratch or harm the stone.
 Clean your amazonite jewelry with warm, soapy water and store your amazonite necklaces, bracelets and rings in your Ross-Simons presentation box.